tuliobluz/map/README.md

 4. Upload the HTML report as an artifact.

 The generated HTML report can be accessed through the GitHub Actions summary.

+### Openning the html report from the GitHub [Actions](https://github.com/tuliobluz/map/actions)

+You can donwload the artifact opening a run and downloading the playwright-report

+Viewing the HTML Report Locally opening the report will not work as expected as you need a web server in order for everything to work correctly.
+First, extract the zip, preferably in a folder that already has Playwright installed.
+Using the command line change into the directory where the report is and use npx playwright show-report followed by the name of the extracted folder.
+This will serve up the report and enable you to view it in your browser.

+`npx playwright show-report name-of-my-extracted-playwright-report`

 ## Slack Integration